From building a birdhouse to playing bird bingo, there are plenty of fun ways to get kids excited about birds and birdwatching!

 Work your memory and build curiosity about the birds you see in your backyard with the Sibley Backyard Birds Matching Game!
 This set includes 40 sturdy 2 3/8" x 2 3/8" square cards with rounded corners, each featuring artwork by leading ornithologist David Sibley.
 You'll spot blue jays, sparrows, hummingbirds, and more!
 It also comes with a colorful storage box.
 As kids play, they'll also develop concentration and memory skills — and be eager to apply them spotting birds in the great outdoors.
 For another memory game featuring birds, check out the Bird Memory Tiles for ages 3 to 7.

 Welcome birds to your backyard with this kit from Toysmith!
 This fully assembled wooden birdhouse comes with four paint pots, a 4" paint brush, and a link chain for hanging.
 Decorate your birdhouse with the included paints, or incorporate colors of your own, to create a perfectly unique base for your garden's feathered friends!
 This kit is made with safe and high quality materials and FSC Certified wood products, perfect for your environmentally conscious bird-lover.
+For another fun birdhouse craft kit, check out the Created By Me!
+Birdhouse for ages 4 and up.

 She can track all of the birds she sees with the Bird Log Kids nature journal!
 This log book by DeAnna Brandt provides kids with information about the names of bird body parts, common terms used by birders, and a log tips page with advice for putting their log to work.
 Then, kids can head outdoors and fill the 30 log pages, with space for both written and drawn observations, and the 13 photo/art pages, with all of the exciting things they see!
 It's a great way to promote a love of the outdoors and an interest in the natural world.